Dissem/Abit/helping-out.md

 ## Donate

 Not everyone can code, and some ideas just suck.
 Want to give me some money instead?
-You can send me your bitcoins to [XXXX](bitcoin:XXXX).
+You can send me your bitcoins to [1FR3YnHHkoos3icKTrEpAvCvrDXuX3ZyGc](bitcoin:1FR3YnHHkoos3icKTrEpAvCvrDXuX3ZyGc).

 For all who don't have bitcoin: <a href="javascript:{}" onclick="document.getElementById('paypal').submit();return false;">donate with PayPal™</a>
 <form id="paypal" action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">